Contextual Range-View Projection for 3D LiDAR Point Clouds: Introduction

 LiDAR sensors have become increasingly prevalent in domains such as autonomous driving, robotics, and mobile mapping~\cite{el2019rgb, krispel2020fuseseg}.
 These sensors capture spatial information by emitting laser pulses and recording the reflected signals, producing a set of 3D points in Cartesian coordinates that must be processed to support downstream tasks~\cite{qi2017pointnet, milioto2019rangenet++, wu2018squeezeseg, wu2019squeezesegv2}.

-Deep learning approaches, including both 3D and 2D models, have emerged as the state-of-the-art for point cloud processing across a wide range of perception tasks.
+Deep learning approaches, including both 3D and 2D models, have emerged as the state of the art for point cloud processing across a wide range of perception tasks.
 Examples include \textit{semantic segmentation}~\cite{milioto2019rangenet++, ando2023rangevit}, which assigns a semantic label to each point; \textit{panoptic segmentation}~\cite{kirillov2019panoptic}, which combines semantic labeling with instance identification; and \textit{object detection}~\cite{fan2021rangedet}, which involves localizing and classifying objects in a scene.

 Point-based networks have been developed to directly process raw point clouds, offering a principled solution for unstructured 3D data~\cite{qi2017pointnet, thomas2019kpconv}.
 However, their high memory and computational costs limit scalability in large-scale or real-time applications.
 Voxel-based methods discretize space into regular grids to leverage 3D convolutions, improving compatibility with CNNs but suffering from high memory usage and inefficiency caused by data sparsity and the expense of 3D operations~\cite{zhou2018voxelnet}.
-Thus, 3D deep learning methods face significant challenges in meeting the real-time and resource constraints of autonomous driving~\cite{wu2018squeezeseg, wu2019squeezesegv2}.
+As a result, 3D deep learning methods face significant challenges in meeting the real-time and resource constraints of autonomous driving.~\cite{wu2018squeezeseg, wu2019squeezesegv2}.

 To overcome the limitations of point- and voxel-based methods, a widely adopted strategy projects 3D point clouds onto a 2D plane, producing range images that can be efficiently processed with 2D CNNs~\cite{milioto2019rangenet++, ando2023rangevit}.
 This representation not only improves computational efficiency but also provides a regular grid structure that facilitates data fusion, particularly in multi-modal settings such as camera–LiDAR alignment~\cite{el2019rgb, krispel2020fuseseg}.